AmIVoid/APL/README.md

 ![Editor](https://puu.sh/H40uG.png)

 ## Running APL
-Running GUI.py will show you 3 input boxes and 3 button as well as an indicator to show if credentials.json is present in the folder.
+Running APL will show you 3 input boxes and 3 button as well as an indicator to show if credentials.json is present in the folder.
 Fill out the boxes with your details like so.

 ![GUI](https://puu.sh/H40xH.png)